 The best way I know of to get through a Canadian winter, and have fun at the same time, is to plan loads of activities and short getaways.
 From Alberta and British Columbia, one of the easy options is a winter trip to Kelowna – the largest city in British Columbia’s Okanagan Valley.

 In the summer Kelowna is a very popular recreational area with loads of sandy beaches and opportunities for boating, swimming, SUP & wind surfing.
 During a Kelowna winter – which is mild compared to most places in Canada – you can look forward to excellent snowshoeing, cross-country and downhill skiing, hiking and of course wine-tasting at over 40 wineries, most of which are open year-round.

-Here’s a look in some detail at what you can do during a Kelowna winter.
+What you can do during a Kelowna winter

-At Big White you can look forward to champagne powder (especially in 2020) on over 119 runs that include groomed cruisers and forested glades – ideal for skiers or boarders new to glade skiing.
+At Big White you can look forward to champagne powder on over 119 runs that include groomed cruisers and forested glades – ideal for skiers or boarders new to glade skiing.
 Experts can choose from over a dozen black runs.

 If you’re really not that into skiing or snowboarding, fear not.
 Big White has everyone in the family covered.
 At the Happy Valley Adventure Centre you can go tubing, fat tire biking, climb an ice tower, try dogsledding or enjoy a sleigh ride.
 Their massive skating rink is perfect for a family skate or some pick-up hockey, no matter what your age.

 Those that still want some serious exercise can look forward to a great set of snowshoe and Nordic ski trails.
 All are well-signed – and I for one felt very comfortable exploring them on my own.